SpinalHDL/VexiiRiscv/doc/litex/buildroot/README.md

 This readme document (from scratch) how to generate all the images to run buildroot Litex + VexiiRiscv.

+The hardware requirements are to have :
+- RV32IMA CPU
+- Some RAM (64 MB)
+- SDCARD support

 ## Setup environnement variables

 ```shell